 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Bring on the tough stuff - there’s not just one right answer.

-- Does Shakespeare want us to take As You Like It seriously?
-Or is the play meant to be the fluffy, pink cotton candy of Shakespearean drama?
+Does Shakespeare want us to take As You Like It seriously?
+Or is the play meant to be the fluffy cotton candy of Shakespearean drama?

-- Epilogues of Elizabethan plays were usually delivered by actors playing the parts of male characters.
+Epilogues in Elizabethan plays were usually delivered by actors playing the parts of male characters.
 Why does Shakespeare have Rosalind deliver the epilogue of As You Like It?
 (Psst.
 You might want to read the epilogue before you answer this question.)